nextcloud/spreed/docs/chat.md

     `lookIntoFuture` | int | `1` Poll and wait for new message or `0` get history of a conversation `limit` | int | Number of chat messages to receive (100 by default, 200 at most) `lastKnownMessageId` | int | Serves as an offset for the query.
 The lastKnownMessageId for the next page is available in the `X-Chat-Last-Given` header.
+    `lastCommonReadId` | int | Send the last `X-Chat-Last-Common-Read` header you got, if you are interested in updates of the common read value.
+A 304 response does not allow custom headers and otherwise the server can not know if your value is modified or not.
     `timeout` | int | `$lookIntoFuture = 1` only, Number of seconds to wait for new messages (30 by default, 60 at most) `setReadMarker` | int | `1` to automatically set the read timer after fetching the messages, use `0` when your client calls `Mark chat as read` manually.
 (Default: `1`)
     `includeLastKnown` | int | `1` to include the last known message as well (Default: `0`)